-In December 2024, a court settlement required a company to release a press statement about not using a misleading term related to ecology, and thus to change its advertising was reached.
+In December 2024, a court settlement was reached as a result of which SYNERGIO S.A. (see p.
+14) was obliged to issue a press statement about not using a misleading term related to ecology, and thus to change its advertising.
 In addition, there is no information available that there was an obligation for companies to remove certain advertisements.

 Poland has also set up the Advertising Ethics Commission within the Union of Advertising Council Associations.
 The Commission examines advertising submissions on the basis of the Code of Advertising Ethics, which contains detailed provisions prohibiting, among other things, the formulation of advertisements relating to environmental/sustainability issues in a vague manner.
 The determination of environmental impact should be understandable to the viewer.
 The Advertising Ethics Commission investigates consumer complaints about improperly worded advertisements regarding environmental issues, and according to data available in 2023, the Commission received about 100 complaints about greenwashing.